troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 :::{attention} Olivia's Thoughts
 Pay close attention to the words "on" and "by."
 There are a few things about this that can be tricky:
-1. In [](#ex:workenergy:networkramp), we were asked to find the **net work** done **on** the crate.
+1. In [Example 7.5](#ex:workenergy:networkramp), we were asked to find the **net work** done **on** the crate.
 Sometimes, the question won't specify that it wants you to find the net work, and will just say "What is the work done **on** the crate?"
 When you are just asked for the work done "on" an object, the question is implicitly asking for the *net* work done on the object.
 2. Just because the net work done **on** an object is zero doesn't mean that the work done **by** each of the forces is zero.
 This may seem obvious, but it's easy to get tripped up on a test or exam.
 If you are reading a question about work and it says that the object is moving at a constant speed, it's tempting to just jump ahead and say that the work must be equal to zero.
 However, you can only say this if it's asking you for the net work done on the object.
-For instance, in example \ref{ex:workenergy:networkramp}, we concluded that since the crate was moving at a constant speed, the net work was equal to zero.
+For instance, in [Example 7.5](#ex:workenergy:networkramp), we concluded that since the crate was moving at a constant speed, the net work was equal to zero.
 But if the question asked you to find the work done on the crate **by gravity**, that would mean something different.
 The work done **by gravity** in this case is not equal to zero (it's actually negative).
 3. The work done "on" an object is not the same as the net work done "by" that object.
 For example, say you are in a tug-of-war and you pull the other team towards you, but you yourself do not move.
 The net work done **on** you is zero, but the work done **by** you is not zero.
 So, when you are talking about work, you should always state explicitly whether the work is being done "on" the object or "by" the object.

 **Note**: The wording won't always be like this - sometimes it will say "How much work do you do on the box?" instead of "How much work is done **by** you on the box," so always be careful.
 Still, looking for key words like "by" and "on" is a good place to start.